MicrosoftDocs/Viva/Viva/connections/viva-connections-overview.md

 ![Animated GIF displaying how to interact with the dashboard.](../media/connections/new-vc-dashboard-interaction.gif)

-The Dashboard experience has been designed to be consistent across mobile platform and desktop, but there are some differences:
+The dashboard experience has been designed to be consistent across mobile platform and desktop, but there are some differences:

 |Element  |Mobile  |Desktop  |